lucarin91/FaceEverywhere/README.md

 ### Server:
 #### Structure:
-The split in two docker container, one for the express app and another for the mogo database.
+The server is split in two docker container, one for the express app and another for the mogo database.
+They are created thought the docker-compose.yml file.
   - web-framework: Express.js
   - database: MongoDB
   - other: docker and docker-compose